Therapeutic Foster Care: By the Numbers

 Alexander Youth Network provides you with training before and after a youth is placed in your home.
 We also provide you with a Treatment Coach who will be your go-to support system.
 We have crisis support available 24/7/365 and we also offer respite.
 Respite is a way for you to have some time off to recharge your batteries by taking your foster child to another foster family.
 Alexander Youth Network offers you two days of respite a month.
 We also provide opportunities to interact with other treatment parents to learn new skills and gain additional peer support.

 Plan on the process taking between four and nine months and most of that is dependent on how quickly a potential parent is able to provide the necessary documentation.
-A screening process is required prior to an invitation to begin classes.
+Please note a background check and The Diana screening is required as a part of the introductory application process prior to starting training courses through Alexander Youth Network.
 Alexander offers a 30-hour, six-week training course that focuses on skill development for caring for therapeutic youth.
 During the training period, a fire inspection will be conducted in your home, your fingerprints will be obtained and physicals will be required for you and all your family members.
 A couple of home visits will take place so the agency can get a good feel for your home.
 Once a license is submitted to the State for approval, it can take up to two months for the license to be returned and a match to be found.

 On rare occasions, treatment parent do adopt the youth in their home.
 However, the primary goal of therapeutic foster care is for youth to be reunified with their birth family or another discharge resource.